CodificationCodes/peerchat/README.md

 4. **Join**: enter `ip:port` for the same wifi, or a `wss://` address if the host is running behind a tunnel (needed on networks with client isolation, e.g. most school wifi — ask whoever's hosting).
-5. **Scan**: finds rooms automatically on the same wifi — arrow down, Enter to join.
+5. **Scan**: finds rooms automatically on the same wifi, arrow down, Enter to join.
 Only works on the same local network.
 6. Type a message, press Enter to send. `/quit` to leave.

-While chatting you'll see live typing indicators and away/back status for everyone in the room.

 ## Updating